 That doesn’t mean that we won’t have the necessary strength to hold that position...

-BUT if we don't strengthen the wrists we may get an injury with time.
+BUT if we don't strengthen the wrists we may get an injury sooner or later.

 We are telling you this from experience: once you irritate your wrist it will take a long time for that pain/discomfort to go away.

 Start slow, build mobility and strength while progressing with your training and you will be fine.

 In calisthenics there are no isolation exercises, so the biceps may become a weak link with time.

 Having a weak biceps will slow or even kill your progress with skills like the one arm chin-up.

 If this skill is among your goals, you may want to consider adding isolation work for it.

 People may also choose to isolate the biceps for aesthetic purposes - just as I do.